rust-lang/book/second-edition/nostarch/chapter16.md

 #### Sharing a `Mutex<T>` Between Multiple Threads

-Let's now try to share a value between multiple threads using `Mutex<T>`.
-We'll spin up ten threads, and have them each increment a counter value by 1 so that the counter goes from 0 to 10.
-Note that the next few examples will have compiler errors, and we're going to use those errors to learn more about using `Mutex<T>` and how Rust helps us use it correctly.
+Let’s now try to share a value between multiple threads using `Mutex<T>`.
+We’ll spin up ten threads, and have them each increment a counter value by 1 so that the counter goes from 0 to 10.
+Note that the next few examples will have compiler errors, and we’re going to use those errors to learn more about using `Mutex<T>` and how Rust helps us use it correctly.
 Listing 16-13 has our starting example: